Supplementary Python Basics

 Capitalize the first letter of the string : Hello, world

-Convert the entire string to uppercase : HELLO, WORLD
+Convert entire string to uppercase : HELLO, WORLD

-Convert the entire string to lowercase : hello, world
+Convert entire string to lowercase : hello, world

-Swap case of the string : hELLO, wORLD
+Swap case of each letter in the string : hELLO, wORLD

-Capitalize the first letter of each word : Hello, World
+Capitalize the first letter of each word in the string: Hello, World

-Center the string within the specified width :【 abc 】
+Center-align the string to specified width :【 abc 】

-Left justify the string within the specified width :【abc 】
+Left-align the string to specified width :【abc 】

-Right justify the string within the specified width :【 abc】
+Right-align the string to specified width :【 abc】

 |